stationeering-systems/moon-normal-standard/life_support/docs/README.md

 ### Interconnect Control

-1. Briefly open and close the interconnect valve
-   - Monitor target gas sensor to ensure seal
-2. Configure the controller
-3. Power on controller
+1. Power on controller
-4. Verify the interconnect valve is open
+2. Verify the interconnect valve is open
-5. Wait for the valve to close
+3. Wait for the valve to close
    - Verify full pressurization
+4. Open the boundary wall between compartments
-6. Integrate sensor and ventilation equipment into the data network
+5. Integrate sensor and ventilation equipment into the data network
    - Gas Sensor: `"Sector"`
    - Active Vents: `"SectorExhaust"`, `"SectorCarbonDioxide"`, `"SectorNitrogen"`, `"SectorOxygen"`
+6. Remove interconnect plumbing
+7. Update the Size Setting dial to include the added compartment volume

 > Note: Full verification may take up to 15 minutes to confirm target stabilization.